Research

 Co-authors: Stefan Dercon, Rossa O'Keeffe-O'Donovan, Kate Orkin, Natalie Quinn

-Hiring on Skills or Qualifications
+Hiring on Soft Skills or Qualifications

 Misreported Applicant Qualifications: Implications for Job Search and Hiring